seanj06/Vincenzos/README.md

 ![menu2](assets/README-images/menu2.jpg)

-###  Book online page
+- ###  Book Online Page

-* This page has a form for users to enter their details to reserve a table online.
+  - This page has a form for users to enter their details to reserve a table online.

-* The form collects the users First name, Last name, Number of people, preferred time slot and any additional requests.
+  - The form collects the users First name, Last name, Number of people, preferred time slot and any additional requests.

 ![book-online1](assets/README-images/book-online1.jpg)
 ![book-online2](assets/README-images/book-online2.jpg)